 - 16.1.
-Two races are required to be completed to constitute a series. - 16.2.
+One race may constitute a series. - 16.2.
 When fewer than six races have been completed, a boat's series score will be the total of her race scores.
 When six or more races have been completed, a boat's series score will be the total of her race scores excluding her worst score.
-This changes RRS A2. - 16.3.
-For handicap classes, wind dependent Portsmouth handicaps assigned by PPYC will be used for scoring. - 16.4.
+This changes RRS A. - 16.3.
 A boat that did not finish within the required time after the first boat in her class finished and that was still racing when the time limit expired and not thereafter retiring, being penalized or given redress, will be scored points for the finishing place equal to one more than the number of boats in the class that finished the race and not later retired or disqualified.
 The scoring abbreviation for such boats will be TLX (did not finish due to time limit expiring).
-This changes RRS A4, A5, and A11. - 16.5.
-A boat that did not start (DNC, DNS, and OCS), did not finish (DNF) for any reason other than that in Sailing Instruction 16.4, or retires (RET) will be scored points for the finishing place equal to one more than the number of boats in the class that entered the regatta. - 16.6.
+This changes RRS A4, A5, and A11.

+- 16.4.
+A boat that did not start (DNC, DNS, and OCS), did not finish (DNF) for any reason other than that in Sailing Instruction 16.3, or retires (RET) will be scored points for the finishing place equal to one more than the number of boats in the class that entered the regatta. - 16.5.
 A boat that was disqualified (BFD, DSQ, DNE, and DGM) will be scored points for the finishing place equal to two more than the number of boats in the class that entered the regatta.
-This changes RRS A4.2. - 16.7.
+This changes RRS A4.2. - 16.6.
 All other boats will be scored in accordance with RRS A4.1, A4.2, and A5.